h1romas4/libymfm.wasm/README.md

 Firefox or Chromium is recommended.
 Currently, Safari does not support SharedArrayBuffer because it is not available.

 - Web Worker/Worklet architecture
-- WASI build on browser
+- WASI library on Web browser

 Source code: